 The leading male and narrator, Kyon and Oreki Houtarou, are made from the same mold.
 Average, not standing out, and does not want to take initiative whatsoever in school activities.
 And guess what, they are getting pushed around by girl of course, The ultimate reason why any straight man go out of their comfort zone.

 The story of Hyouka revolve around solving mystery, not a grand one, but very well made.
-Well made enough to be believable,
+Well made enough to be believable, even when portrayed by

 Basically both are about school club doing stuff because the club president wants to (solving mysteries in Hyouka & searching for supernatural in Haruhi), male protagonists are very similar, + both are by KyoAni